front-commerce/developers.front-commerce.com/source/docs/prismic/embed-fields.md

 ---
 id: embed-fields
 title: Embed Fields
+description: Embed fields allows you to add a valid oEmbed URL, like YouTube, Vimeo, or Spotify, to generate embed html content, or add your own custom embed content.
+This guide explains how the default implementation work and how to customize it.
 ---

-Embed fields allows you to add a valid oEmbed URL, like YouTube, Vimeo, or Spotify, to generate embed html content, or add your own custom embed content.
-You can read more about the oEmbed format, view a list of supported providers on the [oEmbed website](https://oembed.com/).

 In Front-Commerce we expose the embed fields in two ways;